btcpayserver/btcpayserver-doc/docs/Refund.md

 **Refunds** are one of the applications built on top of the [Pull Payments](./PullPayments.md) feature.

-On this page, we will talk you through the flow of creating Refunds.
+On this page, we will walk you through the process of issuing a refund.
-There are a short few steps to create the Refund for the customer.
+There are a short few steps to create the refund for the customer.
-After the refund has been issued, we will continue to the [Payouts](./Payouts.md) page to talk about the refund processing.

 ## Create a refund

-1. After an invoice has been confirmed but needs a refund, go in the Invoices page and click `Details` on the invoice.
+1. To refund an invoice,  go in the `Invoices` page and click `Details` on the invoice.

 ![BTCPay Server refund feature](./img/refunds/invoices-details.jpg "BTCPay Server refund feature")